Frequently Asked Questions:

 Why do I send my materials to the Department of Architecture?

-The Art, Culture and Technology (ACT) program at MIT is an academic discipline group within MIT’s Department of Architecture.
+The Art, Culture, and Technology (ACT) program at MIT is an academic discipline group within MIT’s Department of Architecture.

 I have questions about my transcripts.
 Who should I contact?

 You will not need to submit your official transcripts unless you are admitted to ACT.
+Unofficial or informal transcripts should be included with your application.

 Do I have to take the GREs?